UrielCh/remote-droid/README.md

 $ npm run start:prod
 ```

+## Configuration

+### env vars

+- JWT_SECRET
+Choose a JWT secret token (no default value, refuse to start without this value)

+- DATABASE_REDIS_URL:
+Redis database to store authentification info (is not define will keep all access open)

+- GLOBAL_PREFIX
+Global URL prefix, default value is `/`

+- SERVICE_PORT
+The HTTP port the service will listen to

 ## See also

 [DeviceFarmer/stf](https://github.com/DeviceFarmer/stf) An older platform that provides similar functions with an older code base.